ricmenezesdev/CIS1051/README.md

         Index layout: simple and fun user-friendly interface designed with HTML/CSS.
         Installing and machine setup: preparing my computer with Python installations, Environment variable path, pip install, Flask and CORS (for handling HTTP requests), Selenium   and Chrome webdriver (for browser interaction)

         In scrap.py you will find an incomplete snip of code using Selenium to interact with NYT Wordle page.
 It's still unclear how to set up the function needed but the sends a request and opens the Wordle webpage.
+You will also find a first idea of what would be the logic to crack the game but that also still needs a lot of work done on it.
+Finally the scrap.py file will not exist and all the logic will be run on app.py.

         Although I am still processing the lessons from this project I have undoubtedly expanded my toolkit and knowledge.
 Each challenge encountered has provided valuable insights contributing to my growth as a developer.